 NAT loopback enables a user on the trusted or optional networks to connect to a public server with the public IP address or domain name of the server, if the server is on the same physical Firebox interface.
 If Mobile VPN users connect to your trusted or optional networks, and route Internet traffic through the VPN tunnel, you can configure NAT loopback for the traffic from the Mobile VPN clients.

 You can configure NAT loopback with static NAT or with 1-to-1 NAT.

-- Mobile VPN with SSL, L2TP or PPTP — You can use either method to configure NAT loopback from the Mobile VPN clients.
+- Mobile VPN with SSL or L2TP — You can use either method to configure NAT loopback from the Mobile VPN clients.

 To allow Mobile VPN users use NAT loopback, the mobile user and VPN policies that allow traffic from VPN clients must meet these requirements.

 - The client must use the VPN to route traffic to the server IP address.

 - If NAT loopback is configured as a static NAT action, the client must use the VPN to route traffic to the IP address used in the static NAT action

 - If NAT loopback is configured with 1-to-1 NAT, the client must use the VPN to route traffic to the NAT base IP address.

 - The allowed resources configured in the VPN settings must include the IP address or subnet for the static NAT, or the 1-to-1 NAT base IP address.

 - For Mobile VPN with IPSec, the allowed VPN resource in the Mobile VPN with IPSec profile and the Mobile VPN policy must include the NAT base IP address, or a subnet that includes the NAT base IP address configured in the 1-to-1 NAT settings.